 The LPS will essentially do the same job as the current DoLS system.
 They will ensure that anyone deprived of their liberty in certain circumstances receive the safeguards the law allows and this won’t change.
 What constitutes a deprivation of liberty won’t change either so the objective and subjective elements and imputability to the state will need to be met.
 The acid test set out by the Supreme Court in the case that has become known as the Cheshire West case will also still need to be met.
 However, the new scheme will apply to anyone over the age of 16 and will apply to people living in any circumstances.
 Currently, the deprivation of liberty safeguards only apply to people living in registered care / nursing homes and those in hospital.
 So the scope of who will fall within the remit of the scheme will be widened and those going to the Court of Protection will be less.

-What’s all the fuss about care home managers?
+What about care home managers?

 Initially, it was proposed that care home managers played a big part in assessing their residents to determine who should receive deprivation of liberty authorisations.
 This was met with widespread concern from many including care home managers.
 As well as the increased training and workload, there were concerns about the potential conflict of interest.
 This idea was scrapped as the Bill passed through parliament and now the responsible bodies will have a greater say in who completes pre-authorisation assessments which will be required for everyone who is deprived of their liberty.